p0stw3b/programming-25/data/ru/part-9/5-class-attributes.md

         if Registration.license_plate_valid(plate):
             self.__license_plate = plate
         else:
-            raise ValueError("Номерной знак недействителен")
+            raise ValueError("The license plate is not valid")

-    # Метод класса для валидации номерного знака
+    # A class method for validating the license plate
     @classmethod
     def license_plate_valid(cls, plate: str):
         if len(plate) < 3 or "-" not in plate:
             return False

-        # Проверяем начальную и конечную секции знака отдельно
+        # Check the beginning and end sections of the plate separately
         letters, numbers = plate.split("-")

-        # начальная секция может содержать только буквы
+        # the beginning section can have only letters
         for character in letters:
-            if character.lower() not in "abcdefghijklmnopqrstuvwxyzåäöабвгдеёжзийклмнопрстуфхцчшщъыьэюя":
+            if character.lower() not in "abcdefghijklmnopqrstuvwxyzåäö":
                 return False

-        # конечная секция может содержать только цифры
+        # the end section can have only numbers
         for character in numbers:
             if character not in "1234567890":
                 return False